viswarajramji/expense/readme.md

 This project is an Expense Management System that follows the Command-Query-Responsibility-Segregation (CQRS) pattern using Spring Boot.
 The system manages the lifecycle of expenses including creation, updating, deletion, and querying, with events triggered for each operation.

+## Event-Driven Architecture

+This system leverages an event-driven architecture where commands initiate changes, and corresponding events are triggered to reflect those changes across the system.
+This approach decouples the components, making the system more scalable, responsive, and easy to maintain.

 ## Running the Project

 ### Prerequisites